-While looking for places to stay, Robin stumbled upon this gem on the edge of Berlin‘s Wilmersorf area.
-Propeller Island City Lodge is an artistic hotel where each room is designed and constructed differently.
 The artist Lars Stroschen operated under the pseudonym Propeller Island from 1986 onwards, and in 1997 he created four rooms within his home.
 A year later he began designing the expansion for the hotel, which became a reality in 2001 and 2002.
-The hotel rooms, spread across 3 floors within the apartment building, come equipped with an audio box for a variety of ambient soundtracks (composed also by Stroschen) which then allows the visitor to have a fully immersive experience.
+The hotel rooms, spread across 3 floors within the apartment building, come equipped with an audio box for a variety of ambient soundtracks (composed also by Stroschen).
+These allow visitors to have a fully immersive experience.